technology-toolbox/website/content/blog/jjameson/2010/05/20/performing-a-do-over-with-tfs-2010-upgrade.md

 ---
-title: "Performing a \"Do Over\" with TFS 2010 Upgrade"
+title: 'Performing a "Do Over" with TFS 2010 Upgrade'
 date: 2010-05-20T03:23:00-06:00
 excerpt:
-  "Regardless of whether you call it a \"mulligan\", a \"do over\", or whatever, the fact is you may encounter errors during your upgrade to Team Foundation Server (TFS) 2010 -- hopefully in your Development or Test environment first, not when upgrading your..."
+  'Regardless of whether you call it a "mulligan", a "do over", or whatever, the fact is you may encounter errors during your upgrade to Team Foundation Server (TFS) 2010 -- hopefully in your Development or Test environment first, not when upgrading your...'
 aliases:
   [
     "/blog/jjameson/archive/2010/05/19/performing-a-do-over-with-tfs-2010-upgrade.aspx",